District Council of Elliston

 |Resident workers method of travel to work|

 |District Council of Elliston||2016||2011||Change|

-Analysis of the method of travel to work of the resident workers in District Council of Elliston shows that 0.8% used public transport, while 47.2% used a private vehicle, compared with 6.6% and 71.5% respectively in South Australia.
+Analysis of the method of travel to work of the resident workers in the District Council of Elliston shows that 0.8% used public transport, while 47.2% used a private vehicle, compared with 7.0% and 71.6% respectively in South Australia.

-The major differences between the method of travel to work of the resident workers of District Council of Elliston and South Australia were:
+The major differences between the method of travel to work of the resident workers in the District Council of Elliston and the South Australia workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (22.7% compared to 4.4%)
+- A smaller percentage of resident workers who travelled by car, as driver (42.1% compared to 66.0%)

-- A larger percentage of resident workers travelled to work by Walked only (12.5% compared to 2.8%)
+- A larger percentage of resident workers who worked at home (22.7% compared to 4.4%)

-- A smaller percentage of resident workers travelled to work by Car, as driver (42.1% compared to 66.0%)
+- A larger percentage of resident workers who walked only (12.5% compared to 2.8%)

-- A smaller percentage of resident workers travelled to work by Bus (0.8% compared to 4.7%)
+- A smaller percentage of resident workers who travelled by bus (0.8% compared to 4.7%)

-The largest changes in the method of travel of work of the resident workers in District Council of Elliston between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the District Council of Elliston between 2011 and 2016 were: